-New hybrid Doctor of Nursing Practice — Family Nurse Practitioner Program now available
+Doctor of Nursing Practice — Family Nurse Practitioner Degree Program

-In the hybrid program format, the courses are primarily asynchronous to allow the greatest flexibility for working nurses with varied schedules.
+In the hybrid program format, the courses are primarily asynchronous, designed for the nursing professional working part time or per diem.
 Synchronous sessions are scheduled and are offered at a consistent time each week.
 There are four mandatory on-site immersions in Sacramento in the three-year program.

 The on-site immersions last anywhere from three to five days, depending on the materials covered for each session.
 In years one and two of the program, there is one immersion per year.
 There are two immersions scheduled for year three.